Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - that the layer-based method works across multiple kinds of signed-writing problem
 - that a recurring comparative pattern can be shown across those cases

-This paper does not claim:

-- that these four cases exhaust the field
-- that this bounded comparison replaces the fuller series
+The comparison is intentionally bounded.

-- that every later review can be reduced without remainder to the same four-case pattern
+These four cases do not exhaust the field, replace the fuller series, or reduce every later review to the same pattern.

+They show why the layer-based method is useful enough to carry forward.

 ## Conclusion